-Cost estimates for each FMP were acquired from the engineering report used to generate the FMP.
-Cost estimates were adjusted as needed to account for inflation and other changes in the price of labor and commodities since the original reports' publication date.
+Cost estimates for each FMP were acquired from the engineering report used to generate the FMP or developed by the RFPG as part of Task 12.
+Cost estimates were adjusted as needed to account for inflation and other changes in the price of labor and commodities since the original report's publication date.
 The cost estimates listed in the TWDB-Required Table 13 and Table 14 are expressed in 2020 dollars (Appendix 2).

 Cost estimates for each FMS were acquired from the HMAPs used to generate the FMS.
-Cost assumptions from Table 4.14 were used if the HMAPs did not have associated costs or if the reported costs were lower than the cost assumptions.
-The cost assumptions are expressed in 2020 dollars and were developed based on engineering experience and other similar projects.
+Cost assumptions from Table 4-15 were used if the HMAPs did not have associated costs or if the reported costs were lower than the cost assumptions.
+The cost assumptions are expressed in 2020 dollars and developed based on engineering experience and similar projects.

-Table 4.14 FMS Cost Assumptions
+Table 4-14 FMS Cost Assumptions

-FMS Type Cost Estimate Range Scope and Assumptions Public Awareness and Educational Programs \$100,000 Region-Wide Public Education on Flooding: Assume \$100,000 based on similar educational programs.
-Flood Warning Systems \$250,000 Early Alert System/Gauge Notification: Assume \$250,000 based on similar projects that have received the TWDB flood protection grants.
+able 4-14 PMS Cost Assumptions FMS Type Cost Estimate Range Scope and Assumptions Public Awareness and Educational Programs \$100,000 Region-Wide Public Education on Flooding: Assume \$100,000 based on similar educational programs.
+Flood Warning Systems \$250,000 Early Alert System/Gauge Notification: Assume \$250,000 based on similar projects receiving TWDB flood protection grants.
 Property Acquisition and/or Flood Proofing Programs \$100,000 Lift Station Flood-Proofing: Assume \$100,000 based on similar projects.
 Regulatory and Guidance \$75,000 to \$500,000 Floodplain Manager Position: Assume \$75,000 for a first-year salary based on a floodplain manager's top 25% annual salary.
 NFIP Participation: Assume \$100,000 to cover engineering consultant fees.
-Region-Wide Stormwater Management Manual: Assume \$500,000 to cover engineering consultant fees and Preventive Maintenance Programs \$100,000 to \$1,000,000 Storm Drain Debris Maintenance Program: Assume \$100,000 based on similar projects.

-FMS Type Cost Estimate Range Scope and Assumptions NFIP/CRS \$100,000 Join NFIP: Assume \$100,000 to cover engineering consultant fees and adopt standards.
+Region-Wide Stormwater Management Manual: Assume \$500,000 to cover engineering consultant fees and support communities in their implementation process.
+Preventive Maintenance\$100,000 toPrograms\$1,000,000 Storm Drain Debris Maintenance Program: Assume \$100,000 based on similar projects.
+NFIP/CRS \$100,000 Join NFIP: Assume \$100,000 to cover engineering consultant fees and adopt standards.
 Participate in Community Rating System (CRS): Assume \$100,000 to cover engineering consultant fees and implement projects to increase rating.